 How Your Credit Scores Are Calculated

-Credit scores provided by Canada’s major credit bureaus may also vary because not all lenders and creditors report information to every major credit bureau.
+Your credit score can vary depending on the information used, the scoring formula used to calculate it, and the corporation that provides the score.
+Not all lenders and creditors report information to every major credit bureau.
 While many do, others may report to two, one, or none at all.

 Depending on the scoring model used, the weight each factor carries may vary.
 Here is a general breakdown of the primary factors used to calculate your credit score.